The State of AI Search — March 2026 →

 Examples of AI Web Crawlers

-• A SaaS company analyzes server logs and discovers GPTBot crawls their documentation 3x more frequently than their marketing pages.
-They restructure their robots.txt to ensure both documentation and thought leadership content are equally accessible, increasing their citation rate in ChatGPT responses about their product category
+• A SaaS company analyzes server logs and discovers GPTBot crawls documentation 3x more than marketing pages—they restructure robots.txt to ensure thought leadership content is equally accessible, increasing ChatGPT citation rates

-• A news publisher blocks training crawlers (GPTBot, Google-Extended) to protect content licensing revenue but allows retrieval crawlers (PerplexityBot) to maintain real-time citation visibility.
-This balanced approach preserves both revenue streams and AI visibility
+• A news publisher blocks training crawlers (GPTBot, Google-Extended) to protect licensing revenue but allows retrieval crawlers (PerplexityBot) to maintain real-time citation visibility—balancing revenue and AI presence

-• A B2B company monitors that ClaudeBot is primarily accessing their case studies and whitepapers.
-They optimize these pages with structured data and atomic content formatting, improving how Claude's retrieval system extracts and cites their expertise
+• A B2B company monitors ClaudeBot accessing their case studies and whitepapers, then optimizes these pages with structured data and atomic formatting to improve how Claude's retrieval system extracts and cites their expertise

 Share this article